dotnet/aspnetcore/README.md

 ### Note:
 1. Application is started on different ports on different hosts.
 To change the port or URL modify ```Helios.cmd``` or project.json commands section in case of self-host and customhost.
-2. Use Visual Studio only for editing & Intellisense.
-Don't try to build or run the app from Visual Studio.